Excidion/reproML/reproML/docs/structure.md

 │   ├── helper         <- Helper files for docs deployment.
 You can ignore these.
 │   ├── notebooks/     <- Your most polished notebooks, integrated into the docs │   ├── index.md       <- Landing page, describe the project and team.
-│   ├── business.md    <- Document business context and goals.
+│   ├── context.md     <- Document context and goals.
 │   ├── model.md       <- Document modeling from data to ML.
 │   └── structure.md   <- Document tools and technical organization.
 You are here.
 │